Memory in the Age of AI Agents: Dynamics: How Memory Operates and Evolves?

 While semantic summarization captures the global semantics of raw data at a macro level, knowledge distillation operates at a finer granularity, extracting reusable knowledge from interaction trajectories or documents.
 In a broad sense, knowledge refers to the various forms of factual and experiential memory described in \Cref{sec:why-memory}, depending on the task’s underlying functions.

 \paragraph{Distilling Factual Memory} This process focuses on transforming raw interactions and documents into explicit, declarative knowledge regarding users and environmental states.
 This process ensures that the agent maintains consistency and adaptability by retaining verifiable facts rather than transient context.
-In the domain of user modeling, systems such as TiM~\citep{DBLP:journals/corr/abs-2311-08719} and RMM~\citep{DBLP:conf/acl/rmm2025} employ abstraction mechanisms to convert dialogue turns into high-level thoughts or topic-based memory, thereby preserving long-term persona coherence.
+In the domain of user modeling, systems such as TiM~\citep{DBLP:journals/corr/abs-2311-08719}, RMM~\citep{DBLP:conf/acl/rmm2025}, and EMem~\citep{zhou2025simplestrongbaselinelongterm} employ abstraction mechanisms to convert dialogue turns into high-level thoughts or enriched elementary discourse units, thereby preserving long-term persona coherence.
 For users' objective modeling, approaches like MemGuide~\citep{duMemGuideIntentDrivenMemory2025} extract user intent descriptions from dialogues.
 During reasoning, it captures and updates goal states, separating confirmed constraints from unresolved intents to mitigate goal drift.
 Furthermore, this distillation extends to multimodal environments, where agents like ESR~\citep{shenEncodeStoreRetrieveAugmentingHuman2024} and M3-Agent~\citep{long2025seeing} compress egocentric visual observations into text-addressable facts about object locations and user routines.
+Furthermore, by equipping agents with multimodal understanding capabilities, Video-RAG~\citep{luo2025videoragvisuallyalignedretrievalaugmentedlong} converts audio, subtitles, and objects in videos into textual notes, i.e., factual memories, to enhance long-video understanding.

 \paragraph{Distilling Experiential Memory} This process focuses on extracting the strategies underlying task execution from historical trajectories.
 By deriving planning principles from successful rollouts and corrective signals from failures, this paradigm enhances the agent’s problem-solving ability on specific tasks.
 Through abstraction and generalization, it further supports cross-task knowledge transfer.
 As a result, experiential generalization enables the agent to continually refine its competence and move toward lifelong learning.